kavehtehrani/gnome-speech2text/README.md

 **Note: This extension is currently only working on X11.
 If there's interest in Wayland support, I can look into it.**

+## Wayland Limitation: Inserting Preview Text

+**Note:** Due to technical limitations in GNOME Shell and the Wayland display server, the extension cannot programmatically "type" or insert the preview text into applications when running on Wayland.
+This is a security and sandboxing feature of Wayland, which does not allow extensions to simulate keyboard input for other apps.

+- On **X11** (the traditional Linux display server), the extension can insert the preview text at your cursor position in any application.
+The **Insert** button will be shown in the preview dialog.
+- On **Wayland**, this is not possible.
+The **Insert** button will be hidden, and you can only use the **Copy** button to copy the transcribed text to your clipboard, then paste it manually where you want.

+**Logic in the Extension:**

+- The extension detects at load time whether it is running on Wayland or X11.
+- If on X11, the Insert button is shown and works as expected.
+- If on Wayland, the Insert button is hidden to avoid user confusion, since insertion is not possible.

+This ensures the extension provides the best possible user experience on both display servers, and avoids showing non-functional UI on Wayland.

 ## Privacy & Security

 🔒 **100% Local Processing** - All speech recognition happens on your local machine.
 Nothing is ever sent to the cloud or external servers.
 While this extension uses OpenAI's Whisper model, it runs the open-source version locally on your computer, ensuring privacy of your voice data.